ToposInstitute/RelationalThinking-Book/chp1-directed-graphs.md

 ## 1.1 Introduction

-Reread the description from the Ski Trip Brochure in the last chapter:
+Reread the description from the mythological romance in the last chapter:

-:::{admonition} Ski Trip Brochure:
+:::{admonition} Mythological Romance:
-**From our ski lodge, you can take the lift to the top of the mountain.
-Skiing down the slope will take you to an isolated Alpine village in a valley where you can cross-country ski around the surrounding landscape.
-Of course, some people don't know how to ski.
-If that sounds like you, don't worry!
-You can still visit the mountain top to see the beautiful view and then just jump back on the lift and return to the lodge.**
+**Aphrodite loves Adonis and Adonis loves Aphrodite.
+But Adonis is polyamorous and is also in love with Narcissus.
+And Narcissus, of course, loves only himself.**
 :::

 Now, expand the panel below to see the directed graph that goes with this description.